Skip to Content

 Three types of AI agents are emerging, each reshaping retail in different ways.

 AI now accounts for up to a quarter of referral traffic for some retailers, but it is still less than 1% of total traffic.
+Even so, as ChatGPT and Perplexity move away from instant checkout and consumers increasingly rely on LLMs for search and discovery, winning the referral is becoming more important than ever.

 • Off-site retailer agents.
 To remain a starting point for search and to bolster loyalty, some retailers are also building agents that help customers shop beyond their own inventory.
-Amazon’s “Buy for Me” agent can purchase on other brands’ sites, even as the retailer restricts other agents from scraping its own listings.
+Amazon’s “Buy for Me” agentic feature can purchase on other brands’ sites, even as the retailer restricts other agents from scraping its own listings.

 Of these models, third-party agents pose the greatest immediate threat to the traditional retailer-shopper and retailer-advertiser relationships.
 The dilemma is real: On one hand, agents can expand reach and reduce customer acquisition costs.
 If competitors open up, retailers that hold back could lose visibility and relevance.
 On the other hand, retailers that engage without a differentiated value proposition and the ability to compel direct consumer traffic risk disintermediation and commoditization.